|Home | Products | Purchase | Change log & Road map | Gallery | Support | Download | Contact | 中文|

 Figure 16, Zebra analysis of surface smoothness (the other side of view)

-Figure 17, Zebra analysis of the smoothness of the surface (look up from the bottom)
+Figure 17, Zebra analysis of the surface smoothness (look up from the bottom)

 As you can see in this article, it is so simple to use RhinoResurf to reconstruct the smooth NURBS surface of the last.